 - Amazon displays the key three assets to meet the needs of rightsholders: capital, tech and reach

-- Amazon subscribers over index for sports consumption: XXX like watching live sports on TV and XXX have watched shows or movies about sports in the last three months
+- Amazon subscribers over index for sports consumption: like watching live sports on TV and have watched shows or movies about sports in the last three months

-- Only XXX of 20–24 year olds watch traditional sports for free on streaming services
+- Only of 20–24 year olds watch traditional sports for free on streaming services

 - The more e-sports become ‘sports’, the more that big tech companies can dilute the value of the traditional TV sports propositions.